1. Output information

 Accuracy is the degree of closeness between an estimate and the true value.
 Reliability is the closeness of the initial element value to the subsequent estimated measure.

-Additionally, there are some kinds of capital that are not captured by current estimates.
-For example, MFP calculations do not include estimates of the extent to which productivity is driven by natural capital, social capital or those intangible assets that fall outside the national accounts asset boundary drive productivity (see the European System of Accounts 2010 for more details).
-Human capital is implicitly addressed through the quality-adjusted labour input (QALI).
+There are some forms of capital that are not captured by our current estimates.
+For example, MFP calculations do not include estimates of the extent to which productivity is influenced by natural capital, social capital or those intangible assets that fall outside the national accounts asset boundary (see the European System of Accounts 2010 for more details).
+Human capital is implicitly addressed through CALI.

-Despite these drawbacks, the process for calculating productivity does draw on a rich literature to inform these estimates.
-The Office for National Statistics (ONS) also has various procedures in place to ensure that errors are minimised.
-The data are checked in various stages of the processing and the outputs are peer reviewed before being published.
-If errors are found in the data after publication, a notice will be attached to the publication to inform users and datasets will be revised in line with the Code of Practice for Statistics.
+Despite these drawbacks, our process for calculating productivity does draw on a range of sources to inform our estimates.
+We also have various procedures in place to ensure that errors are minimised.
+The data are checked at various stages of processing and the outputs are peer reviewed before being published.
+If errors are found in the data after publication, a notice will be attached to the publication to inform users, and datasets will be revised in line with the Code of Practice for Statistics.

-MFP will also take on revisions to other outputs, which increase the quality of the data over time.
+MFP also takes on revisions to other outputs, which increases the quality of the data over time.

 Output quality trade-offs